galaxyproject/training-material/Metagenomics/README.md

 This material is maintained by:

-- Maintainer 1
+- Saskia Hiltemann
 - Maintainer 2

 For any question related to this topic and the content, you can contact them.

 The following individuals have contributed to this training material:

-- Name 1
+- Saskia Hiltemann
-- Name 2
+- Stefan Boers